Skip to main content

 Comparing DBOS and Temporal

 DBOS and Temporal both provide durable workflows.
 The main difference is that DBOS is a lightweight Postgres-backed library, while Temporal is an external orchestration service.
-In our opinion, this architecture makes DBOS radically simpler to adopt and operate.
+In our opinion, the DBOS architecture is simpler to adopt and operate.

 To add DBOS to an application, you install the open-source library and annotate workflows and steps.
 The library checkpoints workflows to your database and recovers workflows from failures.
 Because DBOS is just a library, you don't need to change how your application is architected or deployed—it can run on any infrastructure connected to any Postgres-compatible database.

 Because of this design, adding Temporal to an application requires rearchitecting it.
-First, you must move all workflow and step code from application servers to Temporal workers.
-Then, you must also rewrite all interaction between your application and its workflows to go through the orchestration server and its client APIs.
-Next, you must build infrastructure to operate and scale the worker servers.
+First, you build infrastructure to operate and scale a cluster of Temporal workers, on which you must run all your workflow and activity (step) code.
+Then, you must also rewrite all interactions between your application and its workflows to go through the orchestration server and its client APIs.
 Finally, you must operate and scale the orchestration server and its underlying Cassandra data store (Temporal supports other backends, but Cassandra is strongly recommended in production).
-This blog post empirically benchmarks the comparison, showing how adding DBOS to an example data pipeline application requires changing <10 lines of code, while adding Temporal requires a complete rewrite.

 >10x Better Latency